SodoTeo/contentful-html-to-richtext/README.md

 # contentful-html-to-richtext

-This is a JavaScript module that supports TypeScript types and converts HTML to the contentful rich-text model.
+Module that converts HTML to the [contentful](https://www.contentful.com/) rich-text model.
 It was developed to assist in the process of migrating rich text content into contentful, a popular content management system.
 The functionality has been thoroughly tested to ensure that it performs reliably.
 It is a useful tool for anyone who needs to convert HTML to contentful's rich-text format, whether for the purpose of migrating existing content or integrating with contentful's platform.